0xsuu/MachOHeadersEraser/README.md

 A python program to remove some important information in MachO headers that most disassemblers use.

 Useage: python eraser.py [Executable name]

-This program needs macholib, find it on google.
+This program needs #macholib#, find it on google.
 Thanks the authors for their work.

 This program will generate a new executable and replace the raw one after making a backup.